ghfbsd/cdseis/README.md

 routine write_ah.c.
 Doug Wiens wrote an early version of the instrument response reader.
 George Helffrich added SAC output and implemented reading of SEED volumes, and is responsible for continued maintenance of CDSEIS.
+Thanks to the IRIS DMC (and its' many software developers) for providing rdseed code, from which EVALRESP-compatible response writing was derived.

 Please report bugs, suggestions, and comments to G. Helffrich.